dvlaskin/EventHubExplorer/readme.md

 ### Receiving Messages from Event Hub

+* Format a message to JSON if it is a JSON string
 * Ability to decompress and decode a message after receiving
 * Receive messages **without checkpoints** (always fetch the newest messages)
 * Receive messages **with checkpoints** (using external storage to track received message IDs)